 - Isolate problem areas quickly to diagnose error, performance, and latency issues and their source.

-Edge Analytics Services collects and analyzes information that flows through APIs.
-Analytics services captures information such as:
+Edge API Analytics collects and analyzes information that flows through APIs.
+API Analytics captures information such as:

 - How your API traffic is trending over time